waynegraham/registry.clir.org/_projects/2011-canal-society-of-new-york-state-collection.md

 ---
 layout: project
-title: "Canal Society of New York State Collection"
+title: Canal Society of New York State Collection
 ---